Cirrus-8691/Install-PostgreSQL-OnMinikubeOrMicrok8s/README.md

 ## Microk8s:
 - After openning a SSH session to one of the server of the Mick8s cluster,
-- git clonethis project,
+- git clonet his project,
-- create an folder named by the current server ip, like 192.168.0.45
+- create a folder named using the current server ip, like "192.168.0.45",
-- then install Postgresql with:
+- install Postgresql with:

 ```bash
 cd networking/postgresql-microk8s